logicalgraphs/CryptoCoin/README.md

 ## TODOs:

+* provide year-to-date transaction history with the portfolio report

 * we need to analyze the trades vis-à-vis recommendations and find which ones are effective and which ones aren't, or combinations, or what. ...
 Bayes?